 - Have 100 or fewer physical public housing units within its jurisdiction.

-In general, the grant funds can be used to reconfigure obsolete or surplus commercial space (or extremely substandard, vacant housing) into, or build new, Main Street affordable housing units.
+In general, the grant funds can be used to build new affordable housing or econfigure obsolete or surplus commercial space (or extremely substandard, vacant housing) into affordable housing units.
 The grant funds cannot be used on general infrastructure or commercial development.
 The funds in the NOFA must be used to assist Units of Local Government that have existing Main Street area rejuvenation projects and have the population and public housing unit limits stated above.
 Main Street housing units must be affordable to the initial residents that occupy the Main Street housing project.

-Note that the NOFA includes, HUD's General Section NOFA by reference.
-The General Section includes application instructions and HUD-wide requirements.
+Note that the NOFA includes HUD's General Section NOFA by reference.
+The General Section includes HUD-wide requirements and application instructions.
 There are some very important requirements in the General Section that, if not addressed in an application, may cause the application to be rejected without being rated or ranked.
-If the Main Street NOFA and the General Section contain conflicting information, this Main Street NOFA prevails.
-The General Section can be downloaded from Grants.Gov.
+If the Main Street NOFA and the General Section contain conflicting information, the Main Street program area NOFA prevails.
 During the application period, the General Section is part of the Grants.gov downloadable Application Instructions, which will be available on the Grants.Gov website.
+Outside of the application period, the most current Main Street program NOFA and the most recent General Section can be obtained HERE.

 Applications have to be submitted electronically to Grants.gov, and applicants have to register or renew their registration before the application deadline.
 Registration may take up to three weeks.
 Detailed registration instructions are included in HUD's General Section.